Skip to main content

 • Sprains and strains

-While this list does not cover everything, it’s a good starting point for deciding where to go when you are experiencing a minor health condition.
+While this list does not cover everything, it’s a good starting point for deciding where to go when you are experiencing a minor health problem.

 Moderate health issues: Urgent care

 Urgent care centers have grown in popularity over the past few years because they offer patients immediate, convenient medical care.
 This means there’s no appointment necessary – you can walk right in.
-Most urgent care centers also offer same-day appointments – so if you want to avoid spending extra time in the waiting room, this is a great option.
-They’re also open outside of typical business hours (usually, from 8 am to 8 pm, although hours vary by location).
+Most urgent care centers offer same-day appointments – so if you want to avoid spending extra time in the waiting room, this is a great option.
+They’re also open outside of typical business hours – like evenings and weekends.

 • Migraines